 There is a significant need for affordable housing to support low-income and very low-income households in Burbank.
-According to the 2021-2029 Burbank Housing Element, approximately 44% of the City's households fall into lower-income categories, with many struggling to secure affordable housing due to rising costs (2021-2029 Burbank Housing Element).
+According to the City of Burbank 2021-2029 Housing Element, approximately 44% of the City's households fall into lower-income categories, with many struggling to secure affordable housing due to rising costs (2021-2029 Housing Element, p.
+1-21).
 Extremely low-income (ELI) and very low-income (VLI) households face the greatest challenges in securing housing that is affordable within their means.
-The need for affordable rental units, subsidized housing needs of these residents (2021-2029 Burbank Housing Element).
-Additionally, the Affordable Housing Trust Fund and the Density Bonus Program are key components of the City's strategy to expand the availability of affordable units and support the production and rehabilitation housing for lower-income populations (2021-2029 Burbank Housing Element, pp. 1-51 to 1-52).
+The Housing Element highlights that a significant proportion of these households are severely cost burdened-spending more than 50% of their income on housing-which places them at increased risk of displacement or housing instability (2021-2029(2021-2029 Housing Element, p.
+1-43).